-If you don't feel quite ready to take the ACT in the fall of your junior year, you can take the test for the first time in February and still have enough time to take it once or twice more with time to study between exam dates.
+If you don't feel quite ready to take the ACT in the fall of your junior year, you can take the test for the first time in February.
+This will still leave you enough time to take it once or twice more with time to study between exams.

-Before selecting your ACT test date, figure out how long you’ll need to study and make sure you have enough time to prepare before you take the test.
-We typically recommend you study for three to six months before you take the ACT, but what really counts, more than the number of months you study, is how many hours you study.
-Here are our estimates for the numbers of hours you’ll need to study for the ACT based on how large of a point improvement you want:
+Your study plan is another key factor to think about before you choose an ACT test date.
+We typically recommend students begin studying several months before they take the ACT, but what really counts, more than the number of months, is how many hours are spent studying.
+Here are our estimates for the numbers of hours you'll need to study for the ACT based on how much of a point improvement you want to make:

 - 0-1 ACT point improvement: 10 hours

 For example, if you are getting about a 26 on practice ACTs and your goal score is a 30, expect to study about 40-60 hours to reach that goal.
 If you think you can manage studying about six hours a week, it'll take you about seven to ten weeks to be ready.
 That means you should choose a test date at least 2.5 months after you begin studying for the ACT to make sure you have plenty of time to prepare.